Human Resources Budgets, Staffing, and Process Metrics

 • Evaluate your HR key performance indicators (KPIs).
 These allow you to compare the performance of your HR organization against your industry peers.

-For business process outsourcing (BPO) providers, this study provides valuable insights into current HR budget and staffing metrics, giving up-to-date insights into the market landscape.
+For business process transformation (BPT) providers, this study provides valuable insights into current HR budgets and staffing metrics, offering up-to-date market landscape information.
 It also provides insights into the current use of external HR personnel for various job positions.

 KEY METRICS DESCRIPTIONS